 The blood tests which we will perform at the screening visit have already been described in Part 1.
 The safety blood tests on day 28 involve taking about 5 mL of blood to test for the levels of your blood cells as well as your kidney and liver function.
 The immunology blood tests that will be done throughout the study will look at your body's response to the challenge agent you have been given.
 We will look for evidence of activation of your immune system, to see if the infection has triggered any response specifically against the BCG, and how it differs between the different groups.
-We will also do this analysis on the lung samples taken during bronchoscopy, and will look at lung samples to see how much BCG can be found after challenge.
+We will also do this analysis on the lung samples taken during bronchoscopy, and will look at lung, mask and sputum samples to see how much BCG can be found after challenge.
+During the COVID-19 pandemic, tests will be taken to look for SARS-CoV-2 RNA (the genetic material of the virus that causes COVID-19 disease).